-- Walk at all times.
+- · Walk at all times.

-- Use appropriate tone and language.
+- · Use appropriate tone and language.

 - · Respect the authority of school personnel.

-- Respect other students and their rights.
+- · Respect other students and their rights.

-• Keep the halls (and campus) free of litter.
+- · Keep the halls (and campus) free of litter.

-LEARNING RESOURCE CENTER REGULATIONS
+LEARNING RESOURCE CENTER (LRC)

+The LRC will be open from 8:00 A.M. - 4:30 P.M. each day.
 Conduct in the LRC shall include common courtesy to the staff and fellow students.
 In the event that students abuse their LRC privileges, the librarian may deny admission to the LRC for a specified period of time.
 Students not utilizing the LRC for research or other classroom assignment will be returned to their regularly assigned classroom.
 Serious misbehavior will be referred to the dean who shall assess the appropriate intervention/consequence.